 This program was launched July 4, with an unveiling of the book we have chosen for our One Book, One Community district-wide reading program and a performance by Vancouver's Inter-Cultural Orchestra.

-There are many ways to participate, including a One Book, One Community reading program; book chats; lectures; film screenings; an educational exhibit; a panel discussion and a winter celebration.
-We invite you to pick up a Shared Journeys Passport at the Launch Event for a full listing of programs.
+There are many ways to participate, including the One Book, One Community reading program; book chats; lectures; film screenings; an educational exhibit; a panel discussion and a winter celebration.
+We invite you to pick up a Shared Journeys Passport at any of the Library Service desks for a full listing of programs.

 One Book, One Community

 A One Book, One Community initiative, a District-wide reading and discussion program that encouraged West Vancouverites to come together and explore ideas by reading a single book: Homes: A Refugee Story, by Abu Bakr al Rabeeah and Winnie Yeung.
 At Book Chats led by Library facilitators, people came together to engage in conversation about compelling themes, develop new connections through stories, and learn about the cultural diversity of West Vancouver.